 I will be the first to admit that I like my recipes to look pretty (that is the food stylist and photographer in me), and for my Instagram feed to have people using the drool emoticon in abundance.
 Food is my jam, so I love it when other people to get as excited about trying new things and enjoy eating as much as I do.
 And since we eat with our eyes, you kinda have to make things look nice if you want to entice people to give cooking/eating/experimenting a go.

 BUT, I don’t hide the fact that I find meal planning a chore.
 And that for the most part, cooking is a drag.
 But to look at my food online, you might not get that impression (at least not without reading the posts or the captions).

 I am also well aware that, like Fitspo, picture-perfect Pinterest-worthy food photography can also have the opposite effect on people.
 It can put them off cooking and experimenting because replicating what they see online feels too unattainable for them.
 Or that it seems too hard because they believe they don’t have the skills to prepare and cook the food in the picture.

 So, this post is me striking a bit of balance with my first annual collection of food fails.
 Welcome to my foodie reality…

 I made these beef fajitas while I was trialling the low FODMAP diet and the recipe for the meat filling comes from one of Sue Sheperd’s cookbooks.
 I have no beef with that part of the meal (see what I did there?!), but the corn tortillas that went with them, even to this day, will repeat on me when I think about them.

-Guys, I have made corn tortilla many, many times – I even have my recipe published on the old blog!
+Friends, I have made corn tortilla many, many times.
 But I am TOTALLY being a chef that blames her tools with this one and attributing the thick, claggy, stick in the back of your throat tortilla on the different masa harina (aka the flour) that I used.

 a bit of everything omelette